henriques-consulting/http-mock-server/README.md

 - `path` (required): The exact path to match
 - `method` (optional): HTTP method (defaults to GET)
 - `headers` (optional): Map of header name to regex pattern.
 All headers must match for the rule to apply
+- `queryParams` (optional): Map of query parameter name to regex pattern.
+All specified params must match for the rule to apply
 - `body` (optional): Regex pattern to match against request body
 - `response` (required): Response specification